unitycatalog/unitycatalog/ai/integrations/gemini/README.md

 client.create_function(sql_function_body=sql_body)
 ```

-Now that the function is created and stored in the corresponding catalog and schema, we can use it within Anthropic's SDK.
+Now that the function is created and stored in the corresponding catalog and schema, we can use it within Gemini's SDK.

 ## Using the Function as a GenAI Tool